lagom/ibm-integration-examples/lagom-message-hub-liberty-integration-example/README.md

     - `"user"`
     - `"password"`

 ## Download and set up the Lagom service

 Follow these steps to get a local copy of this project and configure it with the Message Hub credentials you saved in the previous step.
-You can supply the credentials in a configuration file or as environment variables.

 1. Open a command line shell and clone this repository:
     ```